Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

     return <div>Plane not found</div>;
 ```

-- Right-click on the first lint issue and select `Fix using Copilot` from the context menu.
+- `Right-click` on the first lint issue and select `/Fix` to fix using Copilot from the context menu.

   <img src="../../Images/Screenshot-FixUsingCopilot.png" width="700">

 - GitHub Copilot will now open a Inline Editor window with the suggested fix.
-Review the fix and click `Apply Fix` to apply the fix.
+Review the fix and click `Accept` to apply the fix.

 - Repeat for the other lint issues.
 You can also try `Explain using Copilot` to understand why the rule is important.

 ### Step 2: Navigating the Touch Screen - Visual Component Testing

 - In this lab, we will create visual component tests for the PlaneList component in the WrightBrothersFrontend project.
 Visual component testing is a new way of testing the interaction and appearance of components in isolation.

+- Open GitHub Copilot Chat, then click `+` to clear prompt history.

 - For these tests we are using Playwright, a tool for automating browsers.
 Playwright is similar to Selenium but with a more modern API and better performance.